sagemath/trac_to_gh/Issue 2963.md

 # Issue 2963: make it so that strings pass as arguments and keyword arguments for the expect interfaces are passed down as string.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2963

 Original creator: mhansen